 Our leaders at ESLC are highly experienced and dedicated professionals who are passionate about bringing inspired senior living leadership to our communities every day.
 In turn, our senior management inspires our staff and volunteers to deliver the friendly, respectful and supportive care that allows our seniors to age with meaning and dignity throughout our continuum of care.

-Lisa has served at Episcopal SeniorLife Communities for more than 20 years, and is an experienced and trusted member of the senior leadership team.
+Lisa has served at Episcopal SeniorLife Communities for more than 22 years and is an experienced and trusted member of the senior leadership team.
 She is responsible for the strategic direction, operational performance, the financial viability and the governance practices for all ESLC services.
 Lisa is an innovative thinker, dedicated to leading change by defining and developing health care and community services that meet the ever-changing needs of seniors.
 Prior to coming to ESLC, she worked at The ARC of Monroe County for a decade and five years in public accounting.
-Her role at ESLC includes business strategy, development, capital asset management, investment management, new business integration and all compliance reporting.
-She directly supervises the Controller (finance, payroll, purchasing), Revenue Manager, Director of Information Technology, VP of Marketing and VP of Human Resources.
-Lisa received the 2010 LeadingAge New York Professional of the Year Award, one of the Association’s highest awards for her leadership and commitment to long-term care, and was the first recipient of the Loren J. Ranaletta Award of Honor at ESLC.
-Lisa is invested in the Rochester Community and has served on various local and statewide boards and committees including The Sojouner House, Pathstone and LeadingAge New York.
+Lisa received the 2010 LeadingAge New York Professional of the Year Award, one of the Association’s highest awards for her leadership and commitment to long-term care and was the first recipient of the Loren J. Ranaletta Award of Honor at ESLC.
+Lisa is invested in the Rochester Community and has served on various local and statewide boards and committees including The Sojouner House, Pathstone, Family Community Services and LeadingAge New York.